brooksmtownsend/labs/content/featurelabs/go/hello_rest.md

 ## Conclusion
 You have successfully deployed a RESTful Go application to Critical Stack.
 But this application is flawed - it can't scale beyond 1 node and has no persistence!
-So next we will deploy a Go Application with a REST API and Persistence.
+So next we will update the application with persistence and scale the deployment to multiple instances.

 Note:  some bugs with **DELETE**!